Gain a comprehensive baseline knowledge of strategic workforce planning that you can apply in the workplace

 Narratives, storytelling and conversations

-Narratives and stories can be used as devices to make the content and implications of new strategies easier to understand, enhancing individuals’ ability to translate change into meaningful actions for themselves.
+Narratives and stories can be used as communication devices to make the content and implications of new strategies easier to understand, enhancing individuals’ ability to translate change into meaningful actions for themselves.
 Organisation development work provides useful structure and guidance for conversations, and considers the role of self too as an important part of the change process.

 Physical representations, metaphors and play